OscarBackman92/Project-1-Oscar-B-ckmanv2/README.md

 ![Socials bar](assets/readme_images/social%20bar.png)

 ## Testing
-testing have been continous throuhg out the develpoment ensuring that there are no un explanible bugs or misshaps.
+Testing have been continous throuhg out the develpoment ensuring that there are no un explanible bugs or misshaps.
 ### Functionality and Usability Testing
 Extensive testing was conducted to ensure that all features are functional and user-friendly across different devices and browsers.